FBI: No sign of Jimmy Hoffa under New Jersey bridge

 DETROIT (AP) — The FBI found no evidence of missing Teamsters boss Jimmy Hoffa during a search of land under a New Jersey bridge, a spokeswoman said Thursday.

+The Pulaski Skyway now becomes another dead end in the decadeslong mystery that has stretched from a Michigan horse farm to the East Coast: Where are the remains of one of America’s most powerful labor leaders?

-The decadeslong mystery turned last year to land next to a former landfill under the Pulaski Skyway in Jersey City.
+The 47-year riddle turned last year to land next to a former landfill under the bridge in Jersey City.
 The FBI conducted a search there in early June.

 “Nothing of evidentiary value was discovered during that search,” said Mara Schneider, an FBI spokeswoman in Detroit.